vantahawk/Graph_Learning_Group6/README.md

 .../group6$ python main.py
 ```

-...runs GCN model training & testing resp. for a number of epochs for all 4 datasets 'ENZYMES', 'NCI1', 'Citeseer' & 'Cora' once in said order on the respective model type, i.e. graph-level (Ex.5) for ENZYMES & NCI1 and nonde-level (Ex.6) for Citeseer & Cora.
+...runs GCN model training & testing resp. for a number of epochs for all 4 datasets 'ENZYMES', 'NCI1', 'Citeseer' & 'Cora' once in said order on the respective model type, i.e. graph-level (Ex.5) for ENZYMES & NCI1 and node-level (Ex.6) for Citeseer & Cora.

-Alternatively specific datasets can be chosen by setting the resp. keywords 'enzymes', 'nci1', 'citeseer' or 'cora' as positional arguments.
+Alternatively specific datasets can be chosen by setting the resp. keywords `enzymes`, `nci1`, `citeseer` or `cora` as positional arguments.
 For example to run NCI1 & Cora in said order set:

 `python main.py nci1 cora`

 The same info can also be found with the `--help` or `-h` flag like so: `python main.py -h`

 The preprocessing functions (Ex.1) and the single GCN layer class (Ex.2) can be found in files `src/preprocessing.py` and `src/layers.py` resp.
-The full model classes for graph- (Ex.3) & node-level (Ex.4) can be found in `src/models.py`. `main.py` also contains all the functions necessary for the transformation, segmentation and formatting of the data.
+The full model classes for graph- (Ex.3) & node-level (Ex.4) can be found in `src/models.py`.

+`main.py` also contains all the functions necessary for the transformation, segmentation and formatting of the data.

 ## Ex.
 5 & 6